-The Call for Makers is now closed for the inaugural Greenbrae Mini Maker Faire.
+The Call for Makers is now OPEN for the 2nd annual Greenbrae Mini Maker Faire.

 What’s a Maker Faire?
 It is a celebration of the creativity and ingenuity of our community.
 That means we’d like to see projects that explore DIY (do-it-yourself) thinking, and take it to a new level.
 Whether it’s a clever new way to make jam, or a robotic arm, or a robot that makes jam, or jam-making software you’ve written (you get the idea), if you have a project that explores DIY, or shows people how they can make things themselves, we’d love to have you apply.
 And by ‘you’ we mean an individual, group, club or class.
 If you are a Young Maker under the age of 18, please have your (adult) project mentor submit your project for you.

 What We’re Looking For

 Here is how the people who invented Maker Faire explain it: “Maker Faire is interactive and educational in all kinds of ways.
 Maker Faire is not a passive sit-down experience; it’s a hands-on experience that you grab hold of.
 From simple conversations and detailed explanations to amazing do-it-yourself demonstrations, Maker Faire is all about participation and sharing.
 Many Makers develop exhibits with hands-on activities.
 Others bring unusual objects that we don’t see everyday.

 Maker Faire rewards curiosity.
 We get to learn how things work, and why.
 We get to try new things and understand that we can expand our own capabilities.
 We consider the process of making as important as the perfect, finished product.
 Sharing the process with others creates new opportunities for learning.”
 Courtesy of Maker Media, Inc.

 Here is a list of ideas and projects - this is just a starting point.
 Hey Marin - amaze, amuse and surprise us!